SaifSyed08/payment-calculator/README.md

-# 💰 Custom Treatments Payment Calculator
+# Custom Orthodontic Treatment Payment Calculator

-An embeddable, interactive **payment calculator widget** built with HTML, CSS, and vanilla JavaScript.
+An embeddable, interactive payment calculator widget built with HTML, CSS, and  JavaScript.
 It lets users estimate their monthly payments based on treatment cost, initial payment, and optional benefits like insurance or promotions.

 ---

-## 🧠 How to Embed This Widget Anywhere
+## How to Embed This Widget Anywhere

 ### **Option 1: IFrame Embed**
 Add this code to any website, WordPress page, or CMS that supports HTML: